harangn/a11y-alt-check/README.md

 # Alt Text Spellchecker
 While typos in alt text go unnoticed to sighted individuals, they create a jarring, unpleasant experience to screen reader users.
-This alt text spellchecker will test Given one or more URLs, find potential typos in images' alternative text.
+Given one or more URLs, this alt text spellchecker will find potential typos in images' alternative text.

 ## Install
 This project requires Python3, beautifulsoup4, and pyspellchecker.